dalessioluca/cromwell_for_ML/README.md

 2. checking out the correct version of the code
 3. running the python code

-FROM HERE

 You can freely modify this code.
 For example you might want to localize fewer files or run a different python command.
 Changes to _*neptune_ml.wdl*_ might require changes to _*WDL_parameters.json*_.
-To see a template for the _*WDL_parameters.json*_ run the command: \
+Run the command: \
 > *submit_neptune_ml.sh neptune_ml.wdl -t*

+to see a template for the file _*WDL_parameters.json*_

 The _*WDL_parameters.json*_ contains:
 1. the name of the git repository and commit you want to checkout
 2. the _locations_ of all files you want to localize from google buckets to VM machine.
 Among these file you always need the _*credentials.json*_ (containing the NEPTUNE_API_TOKEN).
 You might or might not need the _*data_train.pt*_ and _*data_test.pt*_ files.

 The _*ML_parameters.json*_ contains all the parameters for training your ML model.
-It will be automagically appear on the VM machine.
+It will be _automagically_ appear on the VM machine.
 It is up to you to make sure that your code reads and makes good use of the file _*ML_parameters.json*_.
-It is also you responsability to make sure that your code python/pytorch code makes calls to the neptune api to log the quantity of interest.
-You can see some examples in:
+It is also you responsability to make sure that your python/pytorch code makes calls to the neptune api to log the quantity of interest.
+You can see some examples of how to use these calls is:
 1. *AUXILIARY_FILES/TEMPLATE/template.ipynb*
 2. *main.py*